 Sally E. McRorie, PhD

 Sally McRorie serves as Vice President for the Office of Faculty Development and Advancement.
 She served for ten years as Dean of the College of Visual Arts, Theatre & Dance at Florida State University, which includes the highly respected School of Dance, School of Theatre, and School of Art & Design, the FSU Museum of Fine Arts and the Maggie Allesee National Center for Choreography (MANCC) on the Tallahassee main campus, and the Ringling Museum of Art complex and the FSU/Asolo Conservatory for Actor Training in Sarasota.
+She was named Dean Emeritus of the College.

 Dr. McRorie completed her Ph.D. in Art Education at the University of Kansas, and also trained as a printmaker and painter.
 She served as Senior Editor of Studies in Art Education, the major research journal in the field.
 She currently serves on the board of the National Association of Schools of Art & Design, and served on the boards of the International Council of Fine Arts Deans and the National Council of Arts Administrators, including two terms as president.